SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-30-moderna-struck-by-lightning.md

 diabetic, and because you didn't work for a large company, you had to accept insurance that excluded your pre-existing diabetes.

-Now you get hit by a truck and break your leg.
+Now you get hit by a truck and your leg is broken.
 Are you covered?

 Maybe not: insurers could have argued your diabetes made you hypoglycemic, so you spaced out &amp; walked into traffic, and thus they don't have to pay.